-Very few theories in any discipline explain "everything" about what we want to understand.
+Very few theories in any discipline explain everything about what we want to understand.
 Very few studies can explore every possible relationship.
 In general, however, one of the goals of research is to provide as full or complete an understanding as possible -- not to settle for understanding just one relationship, or how something works under just one very restrictive set of conditions.
 You want a powerful explanation or understanding.
 There are three basic approaches that you can use to make your explanations or understanding more powerful.

 Work Hard to Put Your Ideas to a Tough Test.
-Science is not about "proving" something is true, nor is it just about "disproving" a hypothesis.
-It's about taking your favorite explanation and putting it to the toughest possible test.
-Conduct your study under conditions, with a sample, in a situation where "your favorite explanation" will really be put to a test.
-One of my favorites on this (a negative example) is that we have some "great" program designed to improve say selfesteem.
+Science is not about "proving" something is true, nor is it just about "disproving" a hypothesis. it is about taking your favorite explanation and putting it to the toughest possible test.
+Conduct your study under conditions, with a sample, in a situation where your favorite explanation will be put to a test.
+One of my favorites on this (a negative example) is that we have some "great" program designed to improve say self- esteem.
 We love it.
-We think it's wonderful.
+We think it is wonderful.
 We want to "prove to the world" how well it works.
 We conduct a pre- and post-test of the self-esteem of our participants.
-Sure enough - their selfesteem increased.
+Sure enough - their self- esteem increased.
 We conclude that our "great" program really IS great.
-This is essentially a "bogus" study.
+This is essentially a bogus study.
 There is no comparison group here.
-There is no way at all to conclude that our program had any effect.
+There is no way to conclude that our program had any effect.
 In fact, all of our participants chose to participate voluntarily in our program.
 Maybe they were all low in self-esteem.
-Of course, their self-esteem increased - because somebody paid some attention to them.
+Of course, their self-esteem increased - because somebody paid attention to them.
 Any attention would have worked.
 Or perhaps they all had high self-esteem.
-They were, in some sense "self-esteem seekers and reinforcers."
-Again, our program worked because these are folks who spend a lot of time working on their self-esteem, not because we have a "great" program.
+They were, in some sense self-esteem seekers and reinforcers.
+Again, our program worked because these are folks who spend a lot of time working on their self-esteem, not because we have a great program.
 Be tough on your own ideas.

 Gain Breadth.
-Try to understand how several different phenomena "fit together," to expand the number of linkages that we can explain or understand, or sometimes to show that a theory applies well beyond the conditions (place, people, setting) in which it was originally proposed.
+Try to understand how several different phenomena fit together, to expand the number of linkages that we can explain or understand, or sometimes to show that a theory applies well beyond the conditions (place, people, setting) in which it was originally proposed.
 Theory-comparative studies help us do this.
-Working with a population or under a set of conditions that "stretches" the explanation (like the example of kids from "perfectly nice homes and communities involved in gang") can help with this.
+Working with a population or under a set of conditions that stretches the explanation (like a study of kids from perfectly nice homes and communities involved in gangs) can help with this.
 Using comparison groups that differ greatly in ways that may affect the outcomes can help.
-What does not help is one more study exploring what is already established by previous research.
+What does not help is one more study exploring what previous research has already established.